 Which types of trees do we grow?

-Working with partners such as Forest Research, we carry out trials and take part in scientific studies to understand if different types of trees may do better in the conditions we expect in 2050 and beyond.
+Working with partners, we carry out trials and take part in studies to learn if different types of trees may do better in the conditions we expect in 2050 and beyond.
 Research also helps to make sure new, alterative species being trialled will not harm existing forest ecology.

 Where will these trees come from?

-Trees, just like us, show variability within and between populations.
-These varying characteristics within a species may help some individuals to survive changes to their environment better than others.
-A range of different methods can help keep these beneficial characteristics within a species.
+Trees species, just like people, have different characteristics depending on where they come from.
+These varying traits within a species may help some to survive changes better than others, and there's a range of different methods in use to help keep these characteristics alive.
 So it’s not only different species that makes a forest more diverse, but what's in their genes!

-Where there is enough seed in the ground from surrounding trees to develop the required woodland, natural regeneration can help to ensure trees are well adapted to their current local environment.
-However, this can take time and leaves young trees vulnerable to deer and squirrel damage, so planting saplings can help a new forest to grow more quickly.
-Planting saplings grown from local seed in our nurseries increases their rate of survival, and so more will become trees.
+Where there is enough seed in the ground from surrounding trees to develop a woodland, natural regeneration helps to make sure trees are well adapted to their local environment.
+However, this take times and leaves young trees vulnerable to deer and squirrel damage, so planting saplings can help new forests to grow more quickly.
+Using saplings grown in our nurseries from local seed increases their rate of survival.

 Sourcing south

-We’re also sourcing trees from places where the climate is similar to how our climate could look up to 100 years from now, typically from 2 to 5 degrees south of the planting site.
+We’re also sourcing trees from places where the climate is similar to how ours might look up to 100 years from now, typically from two to five degrees south of the planting site.
 Despite being the same species of tree, genetic differences mean they’re better adapted to certain conditions than local trees.
 This is called assisted migration.

 Different strategies are suitable in different situations and we tailor our approach accordingly.
-Overall, using a range of approaches (including natural regeneration, local seed and assisted migration) helps to increase genetic diversity and the adaptive capacity of our trees to future conditions.
+Overall, using a range of approaches (including natural regeneration, local seed and assisted migration) helps to increase genetic diversity and the capacity of our trees to adapt to future conditions.

 A forest for all ages